Master of Social Work

 This study found three themes: 1.) current sexual experiences carry anxiety and posttraumatic stress symptoms, 2.) sexual violence experience(s) as impacting libido, desire, and behavior, and 3.) current sexual experiences as improved.
 This study found no significant statistical difference or correlation in overall sexual distress by help-seeking behavior; however, the data is significant for assisting social workers provide services to this population.

 Catalano, Amee, "Queer women's sexual experiences after sexual violence in a non-heterosexual relationship" (2017).
-Theses, Dissertations, and Projects.
-1882.
+Masters Thesis, Smith College, Northampton, MA.